swagger-api/swagger-ui/docs/customization/plugin-api.md

 Selectors reach into their namespace's state to retrieve or derive data from the state.

-They're an easy way to keep logic in one place and are preferred over passing state data directly into components.
+They're an easy way to keep logic in one place, and are preferred over passing state data directly into components.

 ```javascript